triadtitans/seminar_rigid_body_methods/applylag.md

 \end{equation}
 It's components $I_{ij}$ are called the *moments of inertia*.
 The inertia tensor is not time-dependent.

 From the definition of the (symmetric) bilinear form above follows that $\II$ is symmetric.
+There also exists a orthonormal basis with respect to which $\II$ is diagonal.
+The inertia frame described by this basis is called *principle axis frame*.

 {cite}`geomech{chapter 2.1}`

+The inertia matrix can be considered invertible:
+Assume that it is not invertible.
+Let $a \neq 0, a \in ker \II$.
+Then $a$ represents a rotation speed.
+Increasing that rotation speed will however not affect the kinetic energy $T = \II \cdot \vrot.

 This tensor can be obtained from a library like `netgen.occ` .